drager/dep-pattern-matching/proposal.md

 Type tests are performed in the same way as with the **is** operator.

 List destructuring patterns first checks that the object beeing tested is a List to avoid NoSuchMethod errors.
 Then it validate the length to be the same or, if `...` is specified, at least the same as the number of element as beeing destructed.
 This is to avoid a RangeError if the List is smaller than the number of destructured elements.
-After those saftey checks the specified elements is read from the list and matched against there patterns.
+After those saftey checks the specified elements is read from the list and matched against their patterns.

 Object destructuring patterns first does a type check to avoid NoSuchMethod errors.
-Then the specified properties are read and matched against there patterns.
+Then the specified properties are read and matched against their patterns.

+If the same identifier binding occurs multiple times in the same match clause, it corresponds to an extra condition that all the values matched by these identifier patterns are equal.

 ## Alternatives